ocaml/v2.ocaml.org/site/learn/faq.md

 ## Module Language

-#### Can I have two mutually recursive structures, signatures, functors?
+#### Can I have two mutually recursive structures, signatures, functors inside a single compilation unit?

-Yes, but they cannot be toplevel, and structures always have to have an explcit signature.
+Yes, but structures always have to have  an explcit signature.
 Recursive structures may be defined as follows:

 ```ocamltop
 module rec A : sig